Inside: Do you need a LinkedIn profile makeover? Use these tips to update your LinkedIn profile and advance your job search.

 As you complete your LinkedIn makeover, make sure to round out your profile with these additional sections as appropriate to tie up that professional online presence with a bow!

-Do you have everything you need to give your LinkedIn the makeover it needs?
+Do you have everything you need for your LinkedIn profile makeover?
 Then get going!
 Head over to your LinkedIn profile now and get started.

 And if you’re ready to get started on your resume too, download the free resume checklist that will walk you through those steps.